signalfx/signalfx-agent/docs/monitors/collectd-systemd.md

 This [SignalFx Smart Agent](https://github.com/signalfx/signalfx-agent) monitor collects metrics about the state of configured systemd services using the [collectd-systemd](https://github.com/signalfx/integrations/tree/master/collectd-systemd) plugin.
-A service is in the state that a metric represents if the metric value is 1 and not in the state if the metric value is 0.
-The name of the service is assigned to dimension `plugin_instance` of the reported metric.
+A service is in the state that a metric represents if the metric value is 1 and not in that state if the metric value is 0.
+The name of the service that the metric is reporiting about is assigned to dimension `systemd_service`.

 The collectd-systemd plugin reads the status of systemd services from host location `/var/run/dbus/system_bus_socket`.
-The host location must be mounted to the SignalFx Smart Agent container in the docker deployment of the agent.
-The agent container must run in privilege mode.
+This means that the host location must be mounted to the container in which the SignalFx Smart Agent is running.
+The agent container must also run in privilege mode.
 Below is an excerpt of the docker run command.
 ```yaml
 docker run ...\
   --privileged \